-When Is It Time to Move Into Assisted Living?
+When Is it Time to Move into Assisted Living?

+When is it time for assisted living?
+The decision of when to move from independent to assisted living quarters is difficult.
 Many factors contribute to the need for additional care and support as you age, a natural process that is nothing to be ashamed of.
 Understandably, people like to remain independent for as long as they possibly can, but sometimes that becomes too difficult or perhaps even hazardous.

 A senior living program can alleviate a lot of that worry and stress.
 Some reasons to consider moving into assisted living are:

-- You have increasingly severe health considerations
+1. You have increasingly severe health considerations

-- You are having trouble with or are unable to care for yourself
+2. You are having trouble with or are unable to care for yourself

-- There are concerns about household safety
+3. There are concerns about household safety

-- Social isolation is affecting mental health
+4. Social isolation is affecting mental health

-- There are concerns about finances
+5. There are concerns about finances

+When is it time to move to assisted living?
+Moving into senior living can conjure up complex questions.
 Let’s explore some of the reasons to make the move more in-depth.

 Health Considerations